Coronavirus (COVID-19) Medical Information

 How will students' interactions in faculty and staff offices be handled?

-For now, we continue to encourage the use of video conferencing for office hours, individual appointments, and meetings as much as possible.
-In situations where physical distancing can’t be maintained, all individuals are required to wear masks or face coverings.
+We continue to encourage the use of video conferencing for office hours, individual appointments, and meetings as much as possible.
+In situations where meetings must be held in person, all individuals must wear masks or face coverings.
 In settings where transactions must be performed, plexiglass shields have been installed.

 Where should we hold meetings and group discussions?

 Everyone in the community should conduct as many meetings as possible using Zoom or a similar virtual platform for both individual appointments and group meetings.
 Room capacities have been adjusted in the Scheduler to reflect social distancing seating and all rooms have maximum capacities posted.
 Please review the College's Events and Guests Guidelines.

 Will Wabash compete in intercollegiate athletics this year?

 Unlike the fall semester, athletes this semester will participate in a robust, weekly testing program informed by the NCAA’s Resocialization of Collegiate Sport Guidelines.
 Every athlete will be tested a minimum of once per week, which exceeds the NCAA’s testing recommendations in almost every sport.
 Coaches and staff, such as athletic trainers, who closely interact with athletes, are defined as “Tier 1” personnel by NCAA guidelines and are also included in weekly testing.
 Similar to the overall Wabash student population, athletes that previously tested positive for the virus are excluded from testing due to the medical evidence related to immunity in the months following infection.